Volunteer Income Tax Assistance (VITA)

 whether an exemption can be claimed for you by another taxpayer.
 The basic standard

-- It is available for the first four years of post-secondary education.
+It is available for the first four years of post-secondary education.
 The maximum amount of credit is $2,500 per eligible student and includes required course materials to the list of qualifying expenses (in addition to tuition and fees).
 In addition, 40% of this credit (limited to $1,000) may be refundable, meaning that if the taxpayer does not have a tax liability, a refund is still possible.
-Expenses are deemed paid by the taxpayer taking the dependency exemption for the qualified student.
+Expenses are deemed paid by the taxpayer taking the dependency credit for the qualified student.
 Phase out of the credit begins at $80,000 (single) and $160,000 (joint).
+No change from 2017.

-- Tuition and Fees Deduction Available for 2016.
+- Tuition and Fees Deduction Expired at the end of 2017.

 - First Time Homebuyer Credit No Longer Available after 2010.